|

 with mid-morning usually bringing hatching insects along with

 the hopes of some rising fish.
-By Noon or 1pm we will try to
+By Noon or 1pm we will try to take

-take a break for a streamside lunch (full day floats only) prepared
+a break for a streamside lunch (full day floats only) prepared

 by the guide.
 After Lunch we can continue to fish, dry-dropper

 rigs can be effective as well as buggers off the banks.
-All
+All this

-concentrations of hatching mayflies and/or a spinner fall.
+of hatching mayflies and/or a spinner fall.

-During May and June the Sulphurs and Olives hatch in
+During May and June the Sulphurs and Olives hatch in large

 Package includes: